mjasion/linux-stuff/README.md

 - jenkins
 - maven

-## Fish config
+## config.fish

 My configuration file for fishshell.
 GitPrompt configured with http://mariuszs.github.io/ settings :)
-I have added this to file: /usr/share/fish/config.fish (ubuntu)
+I have added this to file: /usr/share/fish/config.fish (ubuntu).
+`If you will add this to .config/fish/config.fish, then other users will use default configuration`
 #####Example
 ![](http://i.imgur.com/SQhjGpg.png)